beginning of content

 Seeking help together

-A person with depression may already be receiving help from a doctor or another professional, such as a:
+A person with depression may already be receiving help from a doctor or another professional, such as a counsellor, psychologist or psychiatrist.

-If they haven't, you can encourage them to do so.
-The best place to start is for them to talk to their doctor.
+If they haven't spoken to a doctor about getting professional help, you can encourage them to do so.
+The best place to start is for them to contact their GP.
 They can:

 A mental health professional can: